On this page: Active surveillance | Surgery | Other treatments | Chris's story | Key points

-You might feel anxious about not treating tumours in your body right away, even if they are benign.
-However, this is a common approach and will only be recommended if the doctor thinks it is the best thing to do.
-If you are worried, discuss this with your urologist or a counsellor.
+You might feel anxious about not treating a cancer in your body right away.
+However, this is a common approach for early kidney cancer and will only be recommended if the doctor thinks it is the best thing to do.
+If you are worried, discuss your concerns with your urologist or a counsellor.

-This is the most common type of operation for large renal cell carcinoma tumours.
-The whole affected kidney, a small part of the ureter and surrounding fatty tissue are removed.
+This is the most common operation for large tumours.
+The whole affected kidney, a small part of the ureter and the surrounding fatty tissue are removed.
 The adrenal gland and nearby lymph nodes might also be removed.
-However, sometimes it’s not possible to remove all the tissue affected by the cancer.
+Sometimes the kidney cancer may have spread into the renal vein and even into the vena cava, the main large vein that runs up the body next to the spine.
+Even if the cancer is in the vena cava, it is sometimes possible to remove all the cancer in one operation.

 If a whole kidney or part of a kidney is removed, the remaining kidney usually carries out the work of both kidneys.